A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Density evolution of a DW model on a hypergraph

 It then follows that the one-point density $g(a,t)$ in equation \eqref{eq: one-agent-density} satisfies

 \end{theorem} where $\gamma$ is the updating rate in \eqref{defin} and $\tau=1/\gamma$.

 We prove Theorem \ref{thm: gequation} in Appendix \ref{sec: thmgequation}.
-It requires an independence assumption that the opinions of the nodes in a hyperedge $e$ are independent for $t\ge0$.
-In general, the independence assumption of the hyperedges in a network does not hold for a network with finitely many agents, but the joint distribution converges to the product of one-agent marginal densities as the number of agents becomes infinite.
-For a DW model on a dyadic graph, G\'{o}mez-Serreno et al.~\cite{gomez2012bounded} proved rigorously (see their Theorem $4.3$) that (1) the law (which is the probability measure that is associated with a random variable or stochastic process) of opinion processes $\bx(t)$ converges to the law of independent and identically distributed (i.i.d.) processes as the number of agents becomes infinite and that (2) the law of the individual limit process is the unique solution of an integro-differential equation of Kac type.
+It requires an independence assumption that the opinions of the nodes in a hyperedge $e$ are independent for $t \ge 0$.
+In general, this independence assumption does not hold for a network with finitely many agents, but the joint distribution converges to the product of one-agent marginal densities as the number of agents becomes infinite.
+For a DW model on a dyadic graph, G\'{o}mez-Serreno et al.~\cite{gomez2012bounded} proved rigorously (see their Theorem $4.3$) that (1) the law (which is the probability measure that is associated with a random variable or a stochastic process) of opinion processes $\bx(t)$ converges to the law of independent and identically distributed (i.i.d.) processes as the number of agents becomes infinite and that (2) the law of an individual limit process is the unique solution of an integro-differential equation of Kac type.
 We extend their results to networks with polyadic interactions in Conjecture \ref{thm: conj}.

 \begin{conjecture} Suppose that $f(\bx,t)$ in \eqref{eq: fequation} is permutation-invariant with respect to $\bx$.
-If all $e\in E$ satisfy $|e|<M$, then for $t\le T$, we have
+(In other words, $f(\bx,t)$ remains the same when we switch any pair of entries of $\bx$.)
+If all hyperedges $e \in E$ satisfy $|e| \le M$, then it follows for $t \le T$ that

-where $C(M,T)$ is a constant that depends only on $M$ and $T$ and the difference in $|\cdot|$ is in the weak sense of using test functions. \end{conjecture}
+where $C(M,T)$ is a constant that depends only on $M$ and $T$ and the difference in the absolute value $|\cdot|$ is in the weak sense of using test functions. \end{conjecture}

 The inequality \eqref{eq: error} indicates the weak convergence (i.e., the convergence of inner products with test functions) of two probability measures \cite{billingsley2013convergence}.
-Conjecture \ref{thm: conj} states that if the maximum hyperedge size $M:=\mathrm{max}\{|e|, e\in E\}$ is constant (independent on the network size $N$), then the probability density of any $m$ opinions (with $m<M$) converges to an $m$-fold product of identical one-agent probability density in the weak sense as the number of agents (i.e., $N$) becomes infinite.
+Conjecture \ref{thm: conj} states that if the maximum hyperedge size $M := \mathrm{max}\{|e|,~e\in E\}$ is constant (independent on the network size $N$), then the probability density of any $m$ opinions (with $m \le M$) converges to an $m$-fold product of identical one-agent probability densities in the weak sense as the number of agents (i.e., $N$) becomes infinite.
 Specifically, the difference between two densities decays as $O(1/N)$.